calltrace/traverse/README.md

-# Traverse: A Suite of Solidity Analysis Tools
+# Traverse: Solidity Analysis Tools

-Traverse is a comprehensive collection of command-line tools for analyzing, visualizing, and testing Solidity smart contracts.
-Built with Rust and powered by tree-sitter parsing, these tools help developers understand complex contract interactions, generate test suites, analyze storage patterns, and more.
+Analyze, visualize, and test Solidity smart contracts.
+Built with Rust and tree-sitter parsing.

 > 📖 **For architectural details and design principles, see [DESIGN.md](DESIGN.md)**